 Fortunately, she followed up that laugh with a statement that shed some light on things.
 “That’s what Christ provides, hope!”
 She went on to provide perspective on Jewish and Christian principles that, while enlightening, I won’t get into here because this post is not about religion.
 This post is about living life as a decent human being.

-My sister’s friend Kendra, who is also my friend in the Facebook world, celebrates her birthday tomorrow.
-For her birthday, Kendra requested everyone engage in an intentional act of kindness this week and post it on her wall for her birthday.
+My sister’s friend Kendra celebrates her birthday tomorrow.
+For her birthday, Kendra requested everyone engage in an intentional act of kindness this week and post it on her Facebook wall for her birthday.
 My initial reaction was, “Dang, will I ever be that selfless?”
 My ongoing reaction is, “This is so awesome that I want to tell everybody!”

 Have you ever heard the adage about a man walking along a beach littered with starfish?
 The man throws starfish back into the sea one at a time as he walks.
 Another person comes along and scoffs at his effort, saying there are too many starfish for the man to help.
 In response, the man picks up a starfish and throws it into the sea.
 “Made a difference to that one,” he says.

 That is how I feel about kind, and not so kind, acts.
 Maybe you throw just one stone into the water – one action positive or negative – but it creates ripples that carry far and wide across the pond.
-So what are you throwing out there?
+What are you throwing out there?

 As for me, I tend to be kind when things are peachy and not so kind when things are crap.
 As a tangible reminder of “when life hands you lemons, make lemonade”, I literally made lemonade.

 If you would like to participate in an intentional act of kindness this week but are not sure where to start, how about sending a good thought or prayer Kendra’s way?
 She is going to have a baby girl any day now, so I am certain good vibes for both her and her family would be very much appreciated.
-And if you would like to incorporate more kind acts in your life, learn how to be a Kindness Ninja.
 Happy kinding!